After days of tough hunting, Joe Hrbacek finally takes a whitetail doe in Montana.

 However, about 200 yards in, a doe jumped up to our left and ran behind us.
-We figured it was one of the deer in the group we originally spotted and had seen us and spooked.
+We figured it was one of the deer in the group we originally spotted, and that it had seen us and spooked.
 The others were sure to jump up and run, too, we thought.
 But, they didn’t.
 And, amazingly, this particular doe eventually stopped about 500 yards beyond us and stood there.
-Not only that, she wasn’t looking our way.
+Not only that, she was looking away from us.

 Time for action

 So, Andy decided to try and stalk in on this deer, while Joe and I went after the others.
 Andy got to within about 150 yards and laid down for a shot.
 Meanwhile, Joe and I snuck in on the other does and buck.
 Joe made it to a post that was well within rifle range and sat up to get ready to shoot.
 I hung back to make sure I didn’t spook any deer before he got a chance to pull the trigger.

 I alternated between watching Joe and watching Andy.
 Eventually, I saw Andy get ready to shoot, and then heard his shot.
 I watched the deer through my binoculars as it ran off.
 It went about 75 to 100 yards and dropped.
 Then, I turned my attention to Joe, who was still lining up his shot.
 I found out later the strong winds blowing in his face were making it very difficult to steady his rifle.
 Unfortunately, it was not possible to lay down for the shot, which is one effective way of dealing with wind.